Painting Equipment

 Sames Kremlin spray guns with increased resistance

-The ASI 24 and ASI 40 are spray guns recommended for applying hard and/or abrasive materials.
-You can also find them in your country at the French company's distributor, Falk Consulting.
+ASI 24 and ASI 40 are spray guns recommended for the application of hard and/or abrasive materials.
+You can also find them in the country from the French company's distributor, Falk Consulting.
 The main advantages of these guns are:

 • durability;